djalbat/necessary/README.md

 These functions typically take a callback or array of callbacks, a `done()` function and an optional `context`.
 They will pass a `next()` method to the callbacks, followed by the `done()` method, the `context` and an `index` argument.
 Callbacks are given access to the `done()` function so that they can terminate early if need be.

-* The `whilst()` function takes a single callback, which it calls each time the callback invokes the given `next()` function, until the callback invokes the given `done()` function.
+* The `whilst()` function takes a single callback, which it calls each time the callback invokes the given `next()` function or until the callback invokes the given `done()` function.
+The callback can also force termination by returning a truthy value, in which case it must *not* call the given `next()` or `done()` functions.
 In the example below the callback will be exectuted ten times:

 ```js
 const context = {}; ///